ToBlick/cs101/slides/welcome.md

 ## Slides

 The slides are available on the [schedule](../../schedule).
-The slides are more of a table of contents of the lecture and are not meant to replace the textbook, notes, or example code.
+The slides are more of a table of contents of the lecture and are not meant to replace a textbook or the example code.

 ---